JasperFx/jasper/docs/guide/in-memory-bus.md

 ## Enqueueing Messages Locally

 ::: tip warning
-The `IMessagePublisher` and `IExecutionContext` interfaces both implement the `ICommandBus` interface, and truth be told, it's just one underlying concrete class and the interfaces just expose narrower or broader options.
+The `IMessagePublisher` and `IExecutionContext` interfaces both implement the `ICommandBus` interface as well.
 :::

-You can queue up messages to be executed asynchronously:
+You can queue up messages to be executed locally and asynchronously in a background thread:

 <!-- snippet: sample_enqueue_locally -->
 <a id='snippet-sample_enqueue_locally'></a>